"Head-to-head in Kwahu": Akufo-Addo & Mahama’s forehead greeting goes viral

 See Akufo-Addo's Facebook post below:

-Apart from the excitement in their greeting, the two also seemed to have touched heads in a friendly headbutt with foreheads.
+Apart from the excitement in their greeting, the two also seemed to have touched foreheads in a friendly traditional exchange.

 See the YouTube video below: